nielsleadholm/itsnotatumah/README.md

 To perform inference with the first object

-- Power on/unlock/plug in:
+- Get all equipment powered on and working
   - iPad: unlock
   - Vive USB dongle: plug into Windows computer
-  - Base stations: power on and position correctly
+  - Base stations: power on and position either side of the phantom setup; the exact position does not matter, but you want to maximize their ability to see the probe when it is moving
   - Tracker: power on, and ensure visible to base stations
   - Probe: plug into iPad
 - Launch SteamVR on Windows